yuml0/EquityInsight/EquityInsight/README.md

 - The `.env` file is gitignored to prevent accidental commits
 - All data is processed client-side with localStorage persistence
 - No sensitive data is stored on external servers

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Run tests and linting: `pnpm check`
-5. Submit a pull request

 ## 📄 License